Patrick Baumann (footballer)

 Patrick Baumann (born 8 January 1982) is a Swiss former professional association football player.

 In summer 2006, he signed a 1-year contract with FC Thun.
 But since the second half of the season was excluded in the squad.
 In 2007–08 season he joined 1.
 Liga side Grenchen, as Kurt Baumann the head coach of the team is his father.

-He was the member of Swiss U21 team at 2004 UEFA European Under-21 Football Championship.
+He was a member of the Swiss U21 team at the 2004 UEFA European Under-21 Football Championship.